NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A: Second hit launches far and away, Y cancel removed
 - 4A window improved, can move immediately on appearance
 - 2A launches instead of sweeps with more lift
-- 8A teleports in front of the opponent; can be grabbed; cannot do follow ups on whiff
 - Throw works both sides; throw does 20 damage with no gate or 1 gate open
 - 2Y does a knockdown throw that does 30 damage
 - 5X slightly bigger shoulder hitbox, more duration, begins moving 2 frames sooner, activator does 10 damage in both gated form; damage on activation changed from 71 to 66 and 81